apache/spark/docs/streaming-programming-guide.md

 highlights some of the most important ones.

 ### Level of Parallelism in Data Receiving
+Receiving data over the network (like Kafka, Flume, socket, etc.) requires the data to deserialized and stored in Spark.
+If the data receiving becomes a bottleneck in the system, then consider parallelizing the data receiving.
+Note that each input DStream creates a single receiver (running on a worker machine) that receives a single stream of data.
-Since the receiver of each input stream (other than file stream) runs on a single worker, often that proves to be the bottleneck in increasing the throughput.
-Consider receiving the data in parallel through multiple receivers.
-This can be done by creating two input streams and configuring them receive different partitions of the data stream from the data source(s).
+Receiving multiple data streams can therefore be achieved by creating multiple input DStreams and configuring them to receive different partitions of the data stream from the source(s).
-For example, a single Kafka stream receiving two topics of data can split into two Kafka streams receiving one topic each.
+For example, a single Kafka input stream receiving two topics of data can be split into two Kafka input streams, each receiving only one topic.
 This would run two receivers on two workers, thus allowing data to received in parallel, and increasing overall throughput.

 Another parameter that should be considered is the receiver's blocking interval.
 For most receivers, the received data is coalesced together into large blocks of data before storing inside Spark's memory.